clinical-meteor/cookbook/cookbook/mobile.md

 ## Mobile

-#### Page Layout on Different Devices

 The holy grail of web-apps is a single code base across different platforms.
-So, part of that goal is to create a single page that can be displayed differently on different screen sizes.
-That's where CSS media styles come into play.
-The biggest issue you'll need to deal with is figuring out if you want to break the styles at 768px (portrait mode) or at 1024 pixels (landscape).
-That's assuming your target mobile device is the iPad, which uses a 3:4 ratio.
-Otherwise, you'll need to work out the aspect ratios of the devices you do want to target, and figure out the threshold levels from there.
+In theory, this will drastically reduced maintenance costs and consistency of user experience across devices.
+In practice, we're not quite there yet, but getting close.
+But to create such an application, there are a lot of steps that one has to go through.

+#### Page Layout on Different Devices - CSS

+First of all, if your application is going to run on different devices, it's going to need to render each 'view' differently, based on the device size.
+You can deal with this in two ways:  with javascript rules, or CSS media styles.

 ````css
 //----------------------------------------------------